eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-24_meeting-blocks-of-light-after-two-days-blockchain-conference.md

 - - -

-This page is synchronized from the post: [Meeting Blocks of Light After Two Days' Blockchain Conference 路遇光之塊](https://steemit.com/@deanliu/meeting-blocks-of-light-after-two-days-blockchain-conference)
+This page is synchronized from the post: ['Meeting Blocks of Light After Two Days'' Blockchain Conference 路遇光之塊'](https://steemit.com/@deanliu/meeting-blocks-of-light-after-two-days-blockchain-conference)